mehtehtrollface/RealtimeBalance/MOBAGame/readme.txt

+If you have Shoes installed (shoesrb.com) you can run the GUI version from editjson_shoes.rb instead of using the command line.

 editjson.rb commands:

 addunit <name> - Adds a unit to the JSON, the name of the unit is case sensitive with the project class!

 removeunit <name> - Removes a unit from the JSON, making it default to the "hardcoded" project settings.

 changestat <unit> <stat> <value> - Changes a unit's default stat to the specified value.
 Stat reference at the bottom of this file.